Ahmad0577/ED-Force-WRO-2024/Schemes/Theory and drawings/README.md

-Here are all the graphs, equations, drawings and ideas utelised in the making of the WadiRover.
+Here are all the graphs, equations, drawings and ideas utelised in the making of our robot.